Stylish formal boots for women - Amazon-fp News , Firstpost

 Durable and synthetic

-These boots are made of high-quality synthetic material and have a shiny finish that looks absolutely classy.
+These boots are made of a high quality synthetic material and have shiny finish that looks absolutely classy.
 They have a sophisticated buckle closure on the sides and have a box heeled design.
-Belize Women Ankle Boots are light weight and they feature a soft, padded and cushioned footbed to give you comfort.
+Delize Women Ankle Boots are light weight and they feature a soft, padded and cushioned foot bed to give you comfort.
 They are available in a wide range of sizes.
 The material is durable and it requires basic care and maintenance only.
-These classy, stylish, and modernistic ankle boots are a must-have in every women’s shoe closet.
+These classy, stylish and modernistic ankle boots are a must have in every women’s shoe closet.

 Find latest and upcoming tech gadgets online on Tech2 Gadgets.
 Get technology news, gadgets reviews & ratings.
 Popular gadgets including laptop, tablet and mobile specifications, features, prices, comparison.